ARM-software/arm-trusted-firmware/readme.md

 possible the code is designed for reuse or porting to other ARMv8-A model and hardware platforms.

-This release is the first one as source code: an initial prototype release was available in binary form in the [Linaro AArch64 OpenEmbedded Engineering Build] [AArch64 LEB] to support the new FVP Base platform models from ARM.
+This release builds on the previous source code release, which has been available in source and binary form since the [Linaro AArch64 OpenEmbedded 13.11 Engineering Build] [AArch64 LEB].
+These support the Base FVP platform models from ARM.

 ARM will continue development in collaboration with interested parties to